nwg-piotr/nwg-launchers/README.md

 ### Custom styling

 To give the grid more gnomish look, the application uses the `/usr/share/nwggrid/style.css` style sheet.
-If you'd' like to change something, you may use your own `style.css` file.
+If you'd like to change something, you may use your own `style.css` file.
 Replace `~/.config` below with your config home, if necessary.

 ```